researcher12354/sysql-release/README.md

 Use `-n` flag to use Neo4j database.
 Otherwise, the default PostgreSQL database will be used.

-Use `-r` flag in arguments to compile to standalone recursive SQL queries (or Cypher queries) instead of using the TSTL query scheduler.
+Use `-r` flag in arguments to compile to standalone recursive SQL queries (or Cypher queries) instead of using the SysQL query scheduler.

 > You can try the sample query by running `./run_sample`.